kestrel614/PersoNaLP/litreview/text-personality.md

 Our first approach is to:

-1. Identify leading factors for writing expression see list in [I]
+1. Identify leading factors for writing expression (see list in [the next subsection](#factors-driving-ones-writing-style))
 2. Define possible application of this "style recognition"
 3. Develop a prototype application

-⇒ XM : added macro analysis of factors affecting writing
+>⇒ XM : added macro analysis of factors affecting writing

-# I. Factors driving writing style
+## Factors driving one's writing style

-Intuitively (TODO : document !) several factors lead the language and "style" used by one individual :
+Intuitively `TO-DO : document !` there are several factors leading the language and "style" used by one individual :

 * Nationality : beyond language itself it's language variants ... even in english
 * Familial origins, social class